His Name Is Everywhere,

 Jack Sparrow’s struggle with rum and sobriety is evident in the following clip.
 Coincidentally, Sparrow’s mother was an Indian maiden.

 Montour, or perhaps his Sattelihu ego, could play the hero, though.

 The following comes from a diary of Martin Mack, who with his wife, Anna, were in Shamokin stepping over and around drunks to talk about Jesus.

-They had been staying in Montour’s tiny bark hut for seven weeks.
+The missionaries had been staying in Montour’s tiny bark hut for seven weeks.
 Most of that time, Montour was away in Philadelphia, trying to reverse his impoverished state.
 Sound like Jack Sparrow?

 Fortunately for the Macks, he was home the evening of Nov.
 2, 1745.
 Oh, by the way, he had yet another name.
 The Moravians called him Anderius.

 . . .
 In the evening, 12 Indians arrived here by water who are coming from Canada.
 They are going to war with the Cherokees.
 Anderius knows them, there was a friend of his among them.
 Anderius said these Indians had come from very far away.
 They came from over 400 miles further away than Onondago (Syracuse, N.Y.)

 They looked very bloodthirsty.
 They camped near Anderius’ hut.
 They soon prepared the place to dance.
 They got an empty barrel of rum.
 Knocked the bottom out of it and made a drum out of it.

 They began, according to their custom, to celebrate.
 They shouted and danced for nearly two hours, during which time the enemy [Satan], to whom we are a thorn in his eye, was very occupied and would have loved to get rid of us.

 They soon got rum to drink and became so full of it that they behaved like wild animals.
 They were close to pulling down our hut.